Dollengo/DollOS/README.md

 - .datetime
 - .history
 - .usage
+-[etc...]

 Please note that some commands may not be available or fully implemented, as indicated in the help text.

 ## Installation

 To use this library, simply clone the repository and import the relevant modules into your Python script.
-Make sure to install any dependencies listed in the `requirements.txt` file.
+Make sure to install any dependencies listed in the `deb-description.txt` file.
 After this, start the `setup.sh` or ```bash  python DollOS.py```.

 ## Contribution